Redone0001/waitlist/frontend/src/Pages/Guide/guides/tips/guide.md

 ![](skillattrib.png)

-TDF do not recommend using neural Remapping if you have zero bonus neural remaps available.
+Beancursion do not recommend using neural Remapping if you have zero bonus neural remaps available.
 New players get three bonus remaps, these can be used to remap any time.
 After these three remaps have been used you are committed to an entire year with the attributes you set.
 Neural remaps are for accelerating a specific training queue or skill plan and they will hurt your training time if you deviate from that plan.

 ![](remaps.png)